Satoru Iwata: Wii

 Discussions between Iwata, Miyamoto, and Takeda about a new home console began in the first half of 2003.
 With encouragement from Yamauchi, Iwata pushed for development of a revolutionary product that would later become the Wii.
 Iwata subsequently assigned Takeda to the project, "telling [Takeda] to go off the tech roadmap".
 The overall premise was that "a Mom has to like it".
 During the console's development process Iwata challenged engineers to make the Wii no thicker than three DVD cases stacked together, a feat they ultimately accomplished.
 Takeda and his team focused on reducing power consumption while retaining or improving levels of performance shown with the GameCube.
-Alongside the internal hardware designed by Nintendo's engineers, Iwata proposed that the console abandon use of a typical controller to make gaming more accessible to everyone.
+Alongside the internal hardware designed by Nintendo's engineers, Iwata proposed that the console would abandon the use of a typical controller to make gaming more accessible to everyone.
 Miyamoto took the lead on developing a new controller while Takeda's team provided the internal components.
 After six months and dozens of scrapped prototypes, Takeda procured a CMOS sensor that later became the core aspect of the remote.
 With the addition of accelerometers, they were able to effectively produce motion controls.

 Initially codenamed "Revolution" during a teaser at E3 2004, following Iwata's goal of creating a gaming revolution, Iwata publicly revealed the Wii at E3 2005, holding it above his head to emphasize its small size and lightweight design.
 Reveal of the Wii's signature Wii Remote controller was withheld until the Tokyo Game Show in September 2005.
 During his speech at the conference, Iwata reiterated his stance on growing the gaming market but expanded upon it by emphasizing the need to make controls less complicated.
 The controller's remote control design partially stemmed from Iwata's desire to have a device that was "immediately accessible" to all.
 He also insisted that the Wii Remote be referred to as simply a "remote" rather than a controller to emphasize its accessibility to anyone.

 The Wii ultimately popularized the use of motion control-based video games and proved highly successful for Nintendo, helping to nearly double the company's stock price.
 Tapping into the market of casual players, the Wii marked "a breakthrough moment in the history of video games": a new genre of gaming was established for the family market.
 Iwata's former experience as a programmer, a rarity for technology CEOs, was said to help contribute towards his leadership of the company.
 By the end of the 2009 fiscal year, Nintendo saw record net sales and profit of ¥1.8 trillion (US$18.7 billion) and ¥279 billion (US$2.8 billion), respectively.
 Due to his success, Barron's included Iwata on their list of the 30 top CEOs worldwide from 2007 to 2009, stating that for Nintendo, "Wii (was) a winner; stock soars" under him.